aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

 Time-Series models can be evaluated using conventional regression and classification evaluation metrics.
 For regression problems, we can use Mean Squared Error(MSE) or Root Mean Square Error(RMSE) to evaluate.
 Recall, precision or F1 Score can be used to evaluate classification models, depending on the business needs.

 For a time-series classification project, the typical approach is to view every timepoints individually.
 We will then evaluate the model by looking at its F1 Score or precision and recall (similar to a normal classification problem).
-However, this can be very sensitive in a Time-series setting.
+However, this can be too sensitive for a time-series dataset.

 Thus, these evaluation metrics might not be sufficient to properly evaluate Time-Series models.
 In this guide, I will talk about different approaches that can be taken to evaluate Time-Series models.